UofSCLibraries-DRS/OntheBooksUSC/sentence_splitting/README.md

 # Phase 3: Sentence Splitting and Cleaning

-Following the OCR process, the `year_Acts.txt` file of each volume was split into its constituent sentences where each sentence represented an act.
+It was decided by all of the partners to have the unit of analysis be at the sentence level.
+Therefore, following the OCR process, the `year_Acts.txt` file of each volume was split into sentences.
 The splitting was followed by a cleaning process that attempted to clean up errors introduced from the marginalia removal or OCR processes.
 The split and cleanings used NLTK’s `PunktSentenceTokenizer`, some simple spellchecking, and regular expressions.

 A sample OCRed file for year `1928` is given below (Figure 1):
 <p align="center">